mahmud-r-farhan/Realtime-Location-Tracker/README.md

-# Real-Time Location Tracker & Monitoing with Audio communication
+# Real-Time Location Tracking and Monitoring with Audio Communication

 ### Overview